-- our operating results may be lower than expected; - our ability to successfully integrate the businesses of Nasdaq and OMX, including the fact that such integration may be more difficult, time consuming or costly than expected and our ability to realize synergies from the business combination of Nasdaq and OMX, as well as our proposed acquisitions of The Philadelphia Stock Exchange and The Boston Stock Exchange; - · loss of significant trading volume or listed companies; - covenants in the indenture governing our indebtedness and the agreements governing our other indebtedness, which may restrict the operation of our business; - economic, political and market conditions and fluctuations, including interest rate risk, inherent in U.S. and international operations; - · government and industry regulation; and - adverse changes in the securities markets generally.
+- our operating results may be lower than expected; - our ability to successfully integrate the businesses of Nasdaq, OMX and PHLX, including the fact that such integration may be more difficult, time consuming or costly than expected and our ability to realize synergies from the business combination of Nasdaq and OMX, the acquisition of PHLX, as well as our proposed acquisition of The Boston Stock Exchange; - loss of significant trading volume or listed companies; - covenants in the indenture governing our indebtedness and the agreements governing our other indebtedness, which may restrict the operation of our business; - economic, political and market conditions and fluctuations, including interest rate risk, inherent in U.S. and international operations; - · government and industry regulation; and - adverse changes in the securities markets generally.

-In connection with the Transactions, factors that may cause actual results to differ materially from those contemplated by such forward-looking statements include, but are not limited to, the following: (i) the inability to realize, fully or at all, expected cost savings and other synergies from the Transactions within the expected time frame; (ii) costs or difficulties related to the integration of OMX that are greater than expected; (iii) lower revenues following the Transactions than expected; (iv) regulation related to the business combination of Nasdaq and OMX; and (v) general economic conditions that are less favorable than expected.
+In connection with the acquisition of PHLX and the Transactions, factors that may cause actual results to differ materially from those contemplated by such forward-looking statements include, but are not limited to, the following: (i) the inability to realize, fully or at all, expected cost savings and other synergies from the acquisition of PHLX and the Transactions within the expected time frame; (ii) costs or difficulties related to the integration of PHLX and OMX that are greater than expected; (iii) lower revenues following the acquisition of PHLX and the Transactions than expected; (iv) regulation related to the acquisition of PHLX and the business combination of Nasdaq and OMX; and (v) general economic conditions that are less favorable than expected.